abby1635/CS30/Objective Processing-Java/Many Ball/README.md

 ## Increasing the Index of the Array
 Note: this example repeats lessons of inputting and outputting array values with a FOR Loop
+Caution: systems resources are affected when large number of Pong Balls or Stars are drawn at 60 times per second

 Problem Situation: write a few extra lines of code to draw as many Pong Balls as you want